The Cheltenham Festival is the biggest horse racing event of the year.

 There will probably be around 10-20 offers running each day from various bookmakers, along with extra places.

-Extra places is where we make the vast majority of our profit.
+Extra places is where we usually make the vast majority of our profit.
 It is where we will be investing the majority of our time and bankroll each day.

 For us, it will be a case of getting the guaranteed profit offers out of the way as quickly as possible.